kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 ## InvalidSequenceTokenException and Logstream Throttling

-Writing to CloudWatch Logs is a two step process: first you retrieve a sequence token, which identifies the spot to insert new entries, and then you call `PutLogEvents` with this token.
-These are separate API calls, which means that there's a race condition: two processes can get the same sequence token and attempt to write.
-If this happens, only one succeeds; the other receives `InvalidSequenceTokenException`.
+When calling `PutLogEvents` to write to CloudWatch Logs, you must provide a sequence token.
+This can either come from the response to a previous call to `PutLogEvents`, or be retrieved by calling `DescribeLogStreams`.

+In the case where you have multiple writers to the same log stream, you have to retrieve a new sequence token before every write, to ensure that you're always using the latest token.
+However, this introduces a race condition: if writer A retrieves its sequence number but writer B writes a batch of events at the same time, writer A will receive `InvalidSequenceTokenException`.

 This can happen in any deployment, but is more likely if large numbers of applications are writing to the same logstream.
 In the case of the appenders library, it is extremely likely if you start multiple